cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

 1. Information privacy refers to the protection from unauthorized access and distribution of data.
 2. Information security (InfoSec) refers to the practice of keeping data in all states away from unauthorized users.

-Security assessments and audits
+**Security assessments and audits**
 1. A **security audit** is a review of an organization's security controls, policies, and procedures against a set of expectations.
 2. A **security assessment** is a check to determine how resilient current security implementations are against threats.

-Cryptography is the process of transforming information into a form that unintended readers can't understand. a cipher is an algorithm that encrypts information.
+**Cryptography** is the process of transforming information into a form that unintended readers can't understand. a cipher is an algorithm that encrypts information.
 A cryptographic key is a mechanism that decrypts ciphertext.

-Public key infrastructure, or PKI, is an encryption framework that secures the exchange of information online.
+**Public key infrastructure**, or PKI, is an encryption framework that secures the exchange of information online.

-Asymmetric encryption involves the use of a public and private key pair for encryption and decryption of data.
+**Asymmetric encryption** involves the use of a public and private key pair for encryption and decryption of data.

-Symmetric encryption involves the use of a single secret key to exchange information.
+**Symmetric encryption** involves the use of a single secret key to exchange information.

-A digital certificate is a file that verifies the identity of a public key holder.
+A **digital certificate** is a file that verifies the identity of a public key holder.

 #### Non-repudiation and hashing
 A hash function is an algorithm that produces a code that can't be decrypted.